kjean667/TheUnfoldingAmigaExperiment/README.md

 ## TODOs / future modifications
 - LSPlayer sound library is compiled on an Amiga.
 Consider compiling using the host toolchain instead.
-  Either inline __asm in or some other assembler.
+  Either inline __asm in or an .S-file.
 Much nicer than having the lightspeedplayer-mod.bin file from the Amiga.

 ## Development environment